stamat/poops/README.md

 ### Scripts

 Scripts are bundled with [esbuild](https://esbuild.github.io/).
+Supports `.js`, `.ts`, `.jsx`, and `.tsx` files out of the box — including React and other JSX frameworks.
 You can specify multiple scripts to bundle.
 Each script has the following properties:

 - `in` - the input path, can be an array of file paths, but please just use one file path per script
 - `out` - the output path, can be a directory or a file path, but please just use it as a filename